-Note: Further data cleaning on 11/17 resulted in removal of potential duplicates, incomplete responses, and ineligible participants (total of 43 removed from analysis).
+Note: Data cleaning has resulted in the removal of potential duplicates, incomplete responses, and ineligible participants (total of 43 removed from analysis to date).
 Interpret preliminary results with caution.
 The findings are not generalizable given the small sample size.
 In other words, we cannot assume these data reflect all primary care professionals.
 The number of respondents may change based on the questions posed for the week/month.
 The aMBI (Riley, et al., 2017) was modified to assess acute (weekly) burnout (range of each subscale: 0-12).
 Scoring: Exhaustion 6+; Depersonalization 3+; Accomplishment <7.
 Therefore, the results cannot be compared across studies using the aMBI.
 For tips/resources on coping with distress during a pandemic, click here.